PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 api.health();
 ```

-example how to use Api with static:
+example how to use Api with static

 ```dart
 Api.health();